nodeca/nodeca-doc/src/documents/n-live.html.md

 ---
-title: "N.live (instant messaging)"
+title: "N.live (realtime)"
 isPage: true
-order: 70
+order: 75
 ---

+Used to:

+- get instant server messages (notifications about updates)
+- store small user data without creating new requests every time (scroll positions, activities and so on).

 Methods
 -------